RakenduR/Donors-Choose-Project-Outcome-Prediction/README.md

 * Logistic Regression
 * Neural Networks

-The models were compared and the important features of each model were compared.
+The models were compared and the important features of each model were studied.